How to maximize your credit card rewards

 Over time, using a credit card to spend above your means can result in a mountain of debt that’s difficult to climb out from under.
 While many people understandably turn to credit cards when times are tight, we recommend paying off your entire balance each month, whenever possible.
 If you avoid carrying a revolving balance, you can take advantage of credit card rewards and benefits without paying unnecessary credit card interest.

-That said, you should use your credit card for every purchase, as long as you can pay your bill in full at the end of the month, in order to earn as many rewards as possible.
+That said, in order to earn as many rewards as possible, you should use your credit cards for every purchase — provided you can pay your bills in full at the end of the month.
 To hold yourself accountable, establish a budget and keep track of your transaction history to ensure you’re on track.

 7. Read the fine print

-Some issuers have particular rules regarding how retailers are coded and whether or not they fit a bonus spending category.
-For example, even though you can buy groceries at some Walmart and Target locations, many credit cards won’t reward you for grocery purchases at superstores.
+Some issuers have particular rules regarding whether a given retailer fits a bonus spending category.
+For example, even though you can buy groceries at some Walmart and Target locations, many credit cards don’t consider these to be “grocery stores” and won’t reward you bonus points on purchases you make there.

-Further, some issuers, such as Chase, add extra value to your rewards points when you redeem them a certain way (like Sapphire Preferred bonus points on Ultimate Rewards travel).
+On the other hand, some issuers add extra value to your rewards points when you redeem them in a certain way (e.g., Chase offering a 25 percent bonus on Sapphire Preferred points redeemed through the Ultimate Rewards travel portal).

 Finally, some cards have difficult processes for redeeming rewards or even limits on how much cash back or points you can accumulate at once.
-You should pay attention to what kind of redemption offers the most value as well.
+You should pay attention to what types of redemptions offer the most value, as well.
 Cash back, statement credits, gift cards and travel accommodations will have different redemption values based on the issuer’s rules.

-In either case, knowing how to convert your spending into rewards is important, and a simple, flexible redemption structure can go a long way.
+In any case, knowing how to convert your spending into rewards is important, and a simple, flexible redemption structure can go a long way toward maximizing your rewards.

 The bottom line

 Credit cards can be a great tool to earn rewards on purchases, as long as you use them responsibly and don’t borrow more than you can afford.
-Paying off what you owe each month helps you to avoid interest and keep more of your rewards to yourself.
+Paying off what you owe each month helps you avoid interest and maximize your rewards to the fullest extent possible.

 While the world of rewards credit cards can sound intimidating, knowing how to maximize credit card rewards in different ways can help you get the most out of your credit card spending.